nLab

 Idea

-A ribbon graph (also called fat graph ) is a finite connected graph equipped with a cyclic ordering on the half edges incident to each vertex; it is also required that the valence of each vertex is at least 3.
+A ribbon graph (also called fat graph ) is a (typically finite and connected) graph equipped with a cyclic ordering on the half edges incident to each vertex.

 To each ribbon graph, one can associate an oriented surface with boundary by replacing edges by thin oriented rectangles (ribbons) and vertices by disks, and pasting rectangles to disks according to the chosen cyclic orders at the vertices.
 (For some illustrations of this, see Mulase-Penkava.)